cartermark-github/splitter/README.md

 # splitter
-Split/Merge large files so they can be saved to DVD.
+Console app to Split/Merge large files so they can be saved to DVD.

 Splitter has two commands SPLIT and MERGE.